gianargamosa/wavecell_sms/README.md

-# Wavecell API Wrapper
+# Wavecell

-WavecellSMS is a ruby gem wrapper for the wavecell platfrom for sending bulk sms.
+Ruby gem wrapper for sending sms using wavecell.

 ## Installation